Dmoment/wistia-client/README.md

 The backend could benefit from adding an external caching mechanism like Redis for frequently accessed video or tag data.

+**Add Unit Test in Backend**
+I would have used proper API mocking tool like VCR for testing Video data and would have provided complete test coverage

 ***Conclusion***